Skip to content

 Python HA custom component.
 Thin by design — it does no signal processing.
 Its job is to discover devices, manage connections, relay state to the panel, and persist config.

-• __init__.pyasync_setup_entry, storage init, device-manager startup, WebSocket command registration, frontend-panel registration (with cache-busting).
+• __init__.pyasync_setup_entry, storage init, device-manager startup, WebSocket command registration, frontend-panel registration (admin-only) with a hashed cache-busting URL for the bundled JS.

 • config_flow.py — HA config flow.
-Mostly a shell because the integration's real "discovery" happens by scanning the entity registry for ESPHome devices that match the hardware signature (see device_manager.py).
+Mostly a shell because the integration's real "discovery" happens by scanning the entity registry for ESPHome devices that match the firmware signature (see device_manager/).

 • diagnostics.py — HA diagnostics platform.
-Lets users download a JSON dump of integration state for issue reports.
+Lets users download a JSON dump of integration state for issue reports, with MAC and host fields redacted.

 • const.py — constants.
-Notably MANIFEST_BASE_URL (the per-version GitHub Releases URL the proxy fetches from) and FIRMWARE_VERSION (the firmware version the integration installs — independent of the "latest" tag served by the standalone Pages flasher).
+Notably MANIFEST_BASE_URL (the per-version GitHub Releases URL the proxy fetches from), FIRMWARE_VERSION (the firmware version this integration release expects), MAC_SCHEMA and the various input-validation schemas.

-• strings.json and translations/en.json — user-facing strings.
-The pre-push hook checks these stay in sync.
+• strings.json and translations/ — user-facing strings.
+The pre-push hook checks that strings.json updates ride alongside relevant code changes.

 • frontend/eppgrid-panel.js — the built frontend bundle (tracked in git — see Contributing).